-Our management assessed the effectiveness of our internal control over financial reporting as of June 30, 2007.
+Our management assessed the effectiveness of our internal control over financial reporting as of June 30, 2008.
 In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.

-Based on our assessment, management concluded that, as of June 30, 2007, our internal control over financial reporting is effective based on those criteria.
+Based on our assessment, management concluded that, as of June 30, 2008, our internal control over financial reporting is effective based on those criteria.

-Our independent auditors have issued an audit report on our assessment of our internal control over financial reporting.
+Our independent auditors have issued an audit report on internal control over financial reporting.
 This report appears below.